ruiffpereira/ruiffpereira/README.md

 # Hi, i'm Rui Fernandes 👋

-With a Professional Course in Management and Programming of Information Systems, I have become passionate about learning programming and enjoy creating software that is useful for businesses.
-I focus on developing solutions that make companies more efficient and improve the quality of their work.
+With a Professional Course in Management and Programming of Information Systems, I developed a strong passion for software development and for building solutions that provide real value to businesses.
+I enjoy creating applications that improve efficiency, streamline processes, and help organizations work more effectively.

-After completing my course, I joined CodeVision, a company dedicated to the education sector, present in more than 90% of private schools in Portugal, my home country.
-With a focus on SaaS software, called e-Schooling, I worked on the frontend, creating components that help automate educational processes.
+After completing my studies, I joined CodeVision, a company focused on the education sector and present in more than 90% of private schools in Portugal.
+Working on its SaaS platform, e-Schooling, I have been responsible for developing frontend features and reusable components that help automate and improve educational processes for schools, teachers, students, and parents.

+More recently, I joined Celfocus, working on a Vodafone project focused on modernizing and migrating applications to React, TypeScript, and Vite.
+This role has allowed me to work with modern frontend technologies, improve application performance and maintainability, and gain exposure to cloud technologies such as AWS, while collaborating within large-scale enterprise environments.

 ### :gear: Technologies and Tools